Aspirin: Cancer prevention

-Aspirin may reduce the overall risk of both getting cancer and dying from cancer.
+Aspirin use may reduce the overall risk of both getting cancer and dying from cancer.
 There is substantial evidence for lowering the risk of colorectal cancer (CRC), but aspirin must be taken for at least 10–20 years to see this benefit.
-It may also slightly reduce the risk of endometrial cancer, breast cancer, and prostate cancer.
+It may also slightly reduce the risk of endometrial cancer and prostate cancer.

 Some conclude the benefits are greater than the risks due to bleeding in those at average risk.
 Others are unclear if the benefits are greater than the risk.
 Given this uncertainty, the 2007 United States Preventive Services Task Force (USPSTF) guidelines on this topic recommended against the use of aspirin for prevention of CRC in people with average risk.
 Nine years later however, the USPSTF issued a grade B recommendation for the use of low-dose aspirin (75 to 100 mg/day) "for the primary prevention of CVD [cardiovascular disease] and CRC in adults 50 to 59 years of age who have a 10% or greater 10-year CVD risk, are not at increased risk for bleeding, have a life expectancy of at least 10 years, and are willing to take low-dose aspirin daily for at least 10 years".

 A meta-analysis through 2019 said that there was an association between taking aspirin and lower risk of cancer of the colorectum, esophagus, and stomach.

-In 2021, the U.S. Preventive services Task Force raised questions about the use of aspirin in cancer prevention.
+In 2021, the United States Preventive Services Task Force raised questions about the use of aspirin in cancer prevention.
 It notes the results of the 2018 ASPREE (Aspirin in Reducing Events in the Elderly) Trial, in which the risk of cancer-related death was higher in the aspirin-treated group than in the placebo group.

+In 2025, a group of scientists at the University of Cambridge found that aspirin stimulates the immune system to reduce cancer metastasis.
+They found that a protein called ARHGEF1 suppresses T cells, that are required for attacking metastatic cancer cells.
+Aspirin appeared to counteract this suppression by targeting a clotting factor called thromboxane A2 (TXA2), which activates ARHGEF1, thus preventing it from suppressing the T cells.
+The researchers called the discovery a "Eureka moment".
+It was reported that the findings could lead to a more targeted use for aspirin in cancer research.
+It was also said that self-medicating with aspirin should not be done yet due to its potential side effects until clinical trials were held.